 Setting specific goals beforehand will help you start your program in the right way and keep track of your progress.
 Make sure that the KPIs you choose are clear enough and relevant to your business.

 Too many employee advocacy programs fail because of a lack of metrics.

-Share your goals and KPIs with the whole organisation so everyone is on the same page and able to evaluate the results achieved so far now.
+Share your goals and KPIs with the whole organization so everyone is on the same page and able to evaluate the results achieved so far now.

 💡Don’t forget your employees!
 Make sure that your program helps them build their personal brand and position themselves as experts in your industry.
 Define with your employees personal objectives they want to achieve by participating in the program.

 Content is key when it comes to employee advocacy.
 Think about tit: how can you expect your employees to share company-related content if this content is not engaging?

 The key is to include in your program content that is relevant to your employees and their networks.

 For example, you may want to share with your employees company news, product updates, but also tips and best practices.